mrv1k/bracketless/media/postmortem.md

 ### Deadlines

-1. Initial deadline was to finish the extension in 3 days.
+1. The initial deadline was to finish the extension in 3 days.
 It (obviously) didn't work, even the first implementation took 6 days to complete.
 3 more self-set deadlines followed and failed.
 The logic behind deadlines was to get shit done.

 1. **Deadlines are good**, they helped me to stay motivated.

 1. Tasks grew more complex.
 I realized that (setting and failing) deadlines were doing more harm than good, so I stopped.
 No deadlines.
 I was taking my time to finish the extension.
 Publish it when its ready. **Self-set deadlines alone can't keep motivating**

-1. As the project progressed, I got better at estimating how long a feature will take, however, because it's a self owned project I had the luxury to keep it deadlines free.
+1. As the project progressed, I got better at estimating how long a feature will take, however, because it's a self-owned project I had the luxury to keep it deadlines free.
 At that point, I was enjoying the coding process and didn't need deadlines anymore.

 p.s.: The extension was released on November 9, 2017.
 58 days after I created the repo.